Minstel/odt-edit/README.md

 Usage
 ---

+Application API has the following requests available:

+* `GET /` - returns some general inormation about service
+* `POST /` - performs editing of provided file.

-Application API has a single path to call - `POST /`.
-Request should be of type `multipart/form-data`.
-There should be two parameters for this request:
+Post request should be of type `multipart/form-data`.
+It should have two parameters:

 * `template` - `.odt` or `.ott` file
 * `data` - JSON object, that holds data to insert into template